mmistakes/minimal-mistakes/_posts/2023-04-15-cater-empower-and-support-collaboration-in-product-design.md

 bld.ai teams have built hundreds of products and many of them contain real-time collaborative elements.
 Common mistakes made by our designers are to assume that users will be beginners forever and to define roles/permissions, which inadvertently constrain users.

-To address this, let's explore three key principles:
+To address this, let's explore three principles:

 # 🎮 1.
 Cater to beginners and advanced users